GreenVeggi/Thoth/pages/institutions.md

 	- seminar #roleOfInstitutionsInNaturalResourceManagement
 	- theme and métier #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems
 - Rules and norms of society and their enforcement characteristics; regulatory structures for use and management of natural systems.
 	- Colding, J. (20 December 2021).
 Role of Institutions in Natural Resource Management.
-Högskolan i Gävle (Zoom).
+Högskolan i Gävle (Zoom). #coldingRoleInstitutionsManagementlec2021
+	- seminar #roleOfInstitutionsInNaturalResourceManagement
+	- theme and métier #naturalResourceManagementAndResilienceBuildingOfSocialecologicalSystems